SFPGA JUNIOR GOLF

 QUICK LINKS

 The Srixon South Florida PGA Junior Tour has a membership of more than 1,200 junior golfers ages 6-18 and conducts around 100 tournaments annually.
-Our mission is to provide junior golfers with a first-class, low cost competitive and fun tournament experience through events hosted year-round at some of Florida's most prestigious courses.
-We strive to provide opportunities to those juniors who possess the potential skill and aspirations to compete at the high school or collegiate level, in addition to those who are new to the game.
+Our mission is to provide low-cost, first-class playing opportunities for young golfers.
+We strive to support juniors of all skill levels who aspire to compete at the high school or collegiate level, as well as those who are just beginning their journey in the game.
+The South Florida PGA Junior Tours are committed to delivering exceptional, professionally run events that bring first-class golf experiences to juniors across the South Florida Section.

 Your Junior Golf Journey